-The BCP & DRP plans address also the compromise, loss or suspected compromise of a CA's private key or the compromise of the PKI algorithms as a disaster and the planned processes are in place.
+The BCP & DRP plans address also the compromise, loss or suspected compromise of a CA's private key as a disaster and the planned processes are in place.

 Following a disaster, where practical, steps will be taken to avoid repetition of a disaster.